DanielRamos84/playwright-learning-project/README.md

 - **Handling Dynamic URLs**: Managing dynamic content like user-specific URLs (e.g., `Nikita%20Schaefer51`) presents a challenge.
 Hardcoding such values isn’t ideal, and finding a more flexible solution is necessary for better test scalability and maintainability.
 - **Skipped API Tests**: Currently, the tests rely on shared state by reading the authentication token from `.auth/user.json`.
 Due to this setup, the API tests are skipped unless the necessary file contents are provided.
 I'm still working on a way to change this logic to make the tests more self-contained and reliable.
+- **Race Condition in Parallel Execution**: Running tests in parallel can cause race conditions when deleting articles.
+This sometimes leads to one test failing because it attempts to assert the presence of an article that has already been deleted by another test.
+Addressing this issue requires synchronization or isolation strategies to ensure test reliability.

 ## 🔜 To Be Continued...